armeh429/A-journey-for-learning-advanced-tensorflow/README.md

 > 5. huber loss function : (t.ly/nigp)
 > 6. huber_object_loss: to avoid hard code the threshold argument you can turn the hubre loss function into a class
 > 7 .
 Lambda layer : using lambda layer help to develope your own layers
+> 8. custom dense layer: layer is a class that collect parameters and encapsulate state and computation. state is the weights of each neurons and copputation is forwarding paass.
+> look at this picture (https://miro.medium.com/max/1400/1*16IK1GQUEwcmpLQYISmZSA.png)